himmAllRight/himmAllRight-source/content/post/sql-intro.md

 1 row in set (0.00 sec)
 ```

-To return other fields with the min/max item, a sub-query (another query inside
+To return other fields with the min/max item, a sub-query (another SQL query
-parenthesis) may have to be used:
+inside parenthesis) may have to be used:

 ```SQL
 mysql> SELECT firstname,lastname,points FROM tblUsersPts